Japan's Shinzo Abe: comeback kid with conservative agenda

 First elected to parliament in 1993 after his father’s death, Abe rose to national fame by adopting a tough stance toward Japan’s unpredictable neighbor North Korea in a feud over Japanese citizens kidnapped by Pyongyang decades ago.

-More recently, he has promised not to yield in a territorial row with China over tiny islands in the East China Sea - known as the Senkaku in Japan and the Diaoyu in China - and boost defense spending to counter Beijing’s growing clout.
+More recently, he has promised not to yield in a territorial row with China over tiny islands in the East China Sea and boost defense spending to counter Beijing’s growing clout.

-“The Senkaku islands are inherently Japanese territory,” Abe said on Sunday after his party’s stunning victory.

-“I want to show my strong determination to prevent this from changing.”
-But he also said he had no intention of worsening relations with China.

 Whether Abe, who is also prescribing radical monetary policy steps to beat deflation, will stick faithfully to his ultra-conservative agenda once in office is a matter for debate.